Phantasy Star Online 2

 The game is one of the largest scale ever at Sega, from an investment as well as from a return perspective.
 It started development in 2008.
 It is planned to be supported for 10 years, with a constant in-house staff of 80 people post launch supporting the game with updates bi-weekly.
 It has been on track with the game performing well, being featured in almost everyone of Sega's financial report since its release.

 - 1 Gameplay

 - 5 Promotional Material

-The game is a true sequel to the original Phantasy Star Online (unlike Phantasy Star Universe) however it takes features from all of the series, including Phantasy Star Portable 2.
+Phantasy Star Online 2 is the culmination of years of variation and experimentation with the gameplay formula introduced in Phantasy Star Online through games like Phantasy Star Universe, Phantasy Star 0 and Phantasy Star Portable 2.
 It features a brand new combat system similar to hack and slash games such as Devil May Cry and Bayonetta with the ability to run and climb on enemies includes a revamp of the Ranger combat playing more like third person shooters such as Lost Planet and the return of MAGs.

 Multiple party quests are also a new addition to the game, with multiple parties grouping together to succeed in difficult challenges (like raids in MMORPGs)

 On Febuary 5th at the "Phantasy Star Portable 2 Infinity Nationwide Fan Thanks Festival 2011" Sega announced that the Alpha test would be available in Summer 2011 and purchasing a copy of PSP2 Infinity would give players a lottery code with the chance to gain access to the Alpha.
 Two days later Sega announced that having an active Premium Japanese Phantasy Star Universe account on certain dates would also allow users to also get a lottery code.